frederic-perez/AmE-dictionary/data/dictionary.md

 __ceilometer__ _n_ :four::hammer:
 __cel__ _n_ A piece of celluloid on which has been drawn a frame of an animated film. _A Bugs Bunny production cel, by Chuck Jones._
 __celeriac__ _n_
+__celerity__ _n_ /suh-LAIR-uh-tee/ Celerity is a formal word that means “swiftness of motion or action.” _When the developers’ intentions became clear, the community came together with celerity to preserve the town’s beloved wetlands for future generations._
 __celery__ _n_ :eight: /ˈselərɪ/ A biennial European plant _(Apium graveolens var. dulce)_ in the parsley family, having edible roots, leafstalks, leaves, and fruits. _Celery roots._ _Celery stalk._ :es: apio
 __celibacy__ _n_
 __cellist__ _n_ :two::hammer: